Hiking alone as a female can seem daunting at first, but it’s a truly empowering activity that will reconnect you to nature, as well as yourself.

 Recommended by Sarah from A Social Nomad

 Being able to hydrate no matter what the water source is an imperative health element of solo hiking.
-Carrying a allows solo hikers to restock their water supply in a safe and healthy fashion at any time.
+Carrying a filter water bottle allows solo hikers to restock their water supply in a safe and healthy fashion at any time.

 Filter water bottles such as a LifeStraw Go allows you to filter out bad tastes as well as bacteria and germs that could make you sick while hiking.
 These bottles not only provide clean safe water but they save on unnecessary single-use plastic bottles as well as a whole lot of expenditure when it comes to buying bottled water.